-- (a) The District shall pay a meal allowance of twenty-two (\$22) dollars, under the following circumstances: - (i) When an employee is scheduled to and works two (2) or more hours immediately preceding and up to the commencement of their regular scheduled day shift. - (ii) When an employee is required to work continuously for two (2) hours or more beyond the end of their regular scheduled shift, and after every additional four (4) hours of work beyond the additional two (2) hours after the end of their shift. - (iii) When an employee is on a call out, and works two (2) hours or more, and after eight (8) hours work, if required to continue working after such hours. - (iv) On days an employee is not scheduled to work, after four (4) hours and after eight (8) hours of continuous work, if required to continue working after such hours. - (b) An employee entitled to the meal allowance shall be granted one-half (1⁄2) hour with pay in which to obtain a meal and meals shall be taken at the nearest available restaurant to the working site, unless otherwise directed by the Department Head or delegate. - (c) An employee entitled to a meal allowance may, at the employee's request, be provided with a meal ticket at the appropriate amount and may cash in these meal tickets by presenting them to the Treasurer or any other designated officials of the District of Kitimat or at local restaurants who have agreed to do so.
+- (a) The District shall pay a meal allowance of thirty-five (\$35) dollars, paid to employees through payroll in the pay period in which it was earned under the following circumstances: - (i) When an employee is scheduled to and works two (2) or more hours immediately preceding and up to the commencement of their regular scheduled day shift. - (ii) When an employee is required to work continuously for two (2) hours or more beyond the end of their regular scheduled shift, and after every additional four (4) hours of work beyond the additional two (2) hours after the end of their shift. - (iii) When an employee is on a call out, and works two (2) hours or more, and after eight (8) hours work, if required to continue working after such hours.

+- (iv) On days an employee is not scheduled to work, after four (4) hours and after eight (8) hours of continuous work, if required to continue working after such hours. - (b) An employee entitled to the meal allowance shall be granted one-half (1⁄2) hour with pay in which to obtain a meal and meals shall be taken at the nearest available restaurant to the working site, unless otherwise directed by the Department Head or delegate.